19 Years of Excellence 99% Hiring Rate

 For example:

-In above example of footer in a web page.
+In the above example of a footer on a web page.
 It shows all the possible content we can put into a footer.

-Q.6: Can we insert multiple <header > in web page?
+Q.6: Can we insert multiple <header > in a web page?

-Ans: Yes, we can insert multiple <header> in web page.
+Ans: Yes, we can insert multiple <header> in a web page.

 For example: